lkodinsson/MARS/Fantasy/Spells.md

 **Target:** One or more creatures or objects
 **Resist:** Deflection (for half damage)

 You shoot arcane missiles dealing r8+1 arcane damage.
 The missiles *always* hit their targets, but deal half damage if it grazes or fails against a target's resistance.
+If multiple missiles hit the same target, they deal their damage together in one roll.

 ***Critical:*** Shoot three missiles.
 ***Success:*** Shoot two missiles.